-Specialty societies
+Specialty Societies

-Specialty societies are medical/scientific societies that bring together research and clinical scientists and physicians who are actively involved in a particular area of medical practice, e.g. cardiology, geriatric medicine.
+Specialty societies are medical/scientific societies that bring together research and clinical scientists and physicians who are actively involved in an area of medical practice, e.g. cardiology, geriatric medicine.
 The specialty societies are independent organisations that contribute to physician education through their members' involvement in College education committees and activities.